Amanze Egekeze: Professional career

 In June 2020, Egekeze signed with the French club BC Gries-Oberhoffen.
 Egekeze and the BCGO participated in the Leaders Cup where they ended at the bottom of the D group, composed of 3 teams, with 1 win and 3 losses, thus, not qualifying for the next round.

 On June 30, 2021, Egekeze signed with Dutch club Donar of the BNXT League.
 He helped Donar win the Dutch Cup.

-On August 3, 2022, Egekeze signed a one-year contract with Kataja of the Korisliiga.